Timothy Busfield

 Timothy Busfield (born June 12, 1957) is an American actor and director.
-He has played Elliot Weston on the television series thirtysomething; Mark, the brother-in-law of Ray Kinsella (Kevin Costner) in Field of Dreams; and Danny Concannon on the television series The West Wing.
-In 1991 he received a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for thirtysomething.
-He is also the founder of the 501(c)(3) non-profit arts organization Theatre for Children, Inc.
+He played Elliot Weston on the television series thirtysomething; Mark, the brother-in-law of Ray Kinsella (Kevin Costner), in Field of Dreams; and Danny Concannon on the television series The West Wing.
+In 1991, he received a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for thirtysomething.
+He is the founder of the 501(c)(3) non-profit arts organization Theatre for Children, Inc. In 2024, he was inducted into the Sacramento Baseball Hall of Fame as a pitcher.

 Early life and education

 Busfield was born June 12, 1957, in Lansing, Michigan, the son of drama professor Roger and Michigan State University Press Director Jean Busfield.
 He graduated from East Lansing High School in 1975.
 He received his first professional acting job at 18 in a children's theater adaptation of Shakespeare's A Midsummer Night's Dream.
 Busfield studied drama at East Tennessee State University and traveled frequently with the Actors Theater of Louisville, which took him to Europe and Israel.
-In 1981, he moved to New York City, where he joined the Circle Repertory Company for their production of Lanford Wilson's Talley and Son.
-That same year, he was cast in his first film role with a bit part as a mortar-bearing soldier in the comedy Stripes (1981).